Skip to main content

 Final Thoughts

-Lead scoring helps teams prioritize leads based on fit, intent, engagement, and readiness.
+Lead scoring is a practical way to rank leads by relevance, intent, engagement, and readiness.

 Frequently Asked Questions